ga4gh/compliance/docs/UpdatingTheSchemas.md

 # Updating the Schemas

 When the [schemas](http://github.com/ga4gh/schemas) change, so must the The Compliance Test Kit.
+It does not automatically sync with the [Schemas repo](http://github.com/ga4gh/schemas); we do that by hand.

 This is a quick description of the steps to follow to update the schemas contained in the test kit, and then to update the tests and test infrastructure to match.

 ## Assumptions

+We assume the following:

-You have a local copy of the `ga4gh/schemas` repository stored in a local directory called `schemas`.
+- You have a local copy of the `ga4gh/schemas` repository stored in a local directory called `schemas`.

-Your working copy of the Compliance Test Kit is stored in the directory `compliance`.
+- Your working copy of the Compliance Test Kit is stored in the directory `compliance`.

-You're using the a Unixesque shell (command interpreter).
+- You're using a Unixesque shell (command interpreter).

-You have the [Maven](https://maven.apache.org/) command line program `mvn` installed.
+- You have the [Maven](https://maven.apache.org/) command line program `mvn` installed.

 ## Procedure